beagleboard/Pinout.xyz/src/en/overlay/ground.md

 -->
 # Ground

-The Ground pins on the Raspberry Pi are all electrically connected, so it doesn't matter which one you use if you're wiring up a voltage supply.
+The Ground pins on BeagleY-AI are all electrically connected, so it doesn't matter which one you use if you're wiring up a voltage supply.

 Generally the one that's most convenient or closest to the rest of your connections is tidier